microsoft/hlsl-specs/proposals/0017-conforming-literals.md

 This proposal adopts this behavior for floating literals.

-Similarly this proposal adopts 32-bit integer as the default representation for integer literals.
+Similarly this proposal adopts C rules for non-suffixed integer literals.
+The type of a base-10 non-suffixed integer literal is the first integer type from the list [`int32_t`, `int64_t`] which can represent the specified literal value.
+The type of an octal, hexadecimal or binary non-suffixed integer literal is the first type from the list [`int32_t`, `uint32_t`, `int64_t`, `uint64_t`] that can represent the specified literal value.

 ### Benefits of this solution